STANDARDISATION & SIMPLIFICATION POLICY

 There are many tasks that are repeated throughout all businesses and institutions.
 The extent of this is vast, for example by law, all organisations of 5 or more employees have to carry out many written individual assessments, such as health and safety, stress at work, fire assessments, COSHH, DSEAR, the list is long.
 It is time consuming and stressful producing these assessments, and in many cases the company does not have the resources or skills to carry them out properly, they are a great burden to businesses, and their running.
 Companies essentially have three options; to ignore the regulations, to struggle to find, understand and carryout the huge volume of statutory requirements they have, or to pay many expensive professionals to carry them out for them.
 If they succeed in meeting the statutory requirements, the large body of policies and assessments produced by an organisation is far too much for it's employees to remember and process, as it can easily run into many files.
 In general these files will sit on a shelf in an office, files that few ever read, even fewer remember, and even fewer follow.
 The only purpose the file serves is to meet the legislation, and protect the employer rather than the employee from prosecution.
 Generally these assessments are ineffective, for example how many risk assessments sit in files on shelves and have very little effect in actually reducing risk.
 However when all the time to produce the assessments, and therefore the money, is added up across every organisation in Britain, the cost is huge.

 Forming business contracts is another example where there is massive opportunity for improvement.
 Consider one small area of business contracts, for example, leases between landlords and tenants.
 Possibly hundreds of thousands of these leases are formed every year across Britain.
 In many of these cases lawyers will be employed on both sides to draw up these contracts.
-The costs of this will be many hundreds at the minimum, can easily be thousands, and in major commercial deals could be tens of thousands of pounds or more.
-All of this can be simplified and standardised into one freely available contract.
+The costs of drawing up a single lease will be many hundreds at the minimum, can easily be thousands, and in major commercial deals could be tens of thousands of pounds or more.
+All of this can be simplified and standardised into one freely available contract algorithm.

 Consider also how many times when buying something, we tick a box saying 'I have read terms and conditions'.
 How many times is this done every day in Britain, how many actually read the terms on account of them being too long or complex.
 Everyone of these sets of T&C's is different, resulting in extra time and costs for the company and everyone, people are not aware at all of what they are signing up to.
 This makes the process pointless, and as a result increases the chance of dispute when issues arise.